Optimizing View and inverted index query performance

 }

-See the cache
+See the cache Link property

 for details.

-Analyzer feature has performance implications even if the cache is
+The "norm" Analyzer feature has performance implications even if the cache is

 used.
 You can create custom Analyzers without this feature to disable the